OPCI-Limited/django-react-boilerplate/infrastructure/README.md

 * Implement environment-specific configuration using variables (var.environment, var.backend.config, var.frontend.config).
 * Use Azure DevOps Pipelines or GitHub Actions for CI/CD, with environment/path-based deployment triggers.

+## Monitoring & Observability
+Improving insight into application health and security by adding:

+* Application Insights for app-level telemetry.
+* Azure Monitor & Log Analytics for infrastructure logging.
+* Budget alerts and cost tracking to prevent overuse of cloud resources.

-2. Network Security & Segmentation (Hub-Spoke Topology) Currently, everything sits in a single VNet, but introducing a Hub-Spoke model improves security and scalability:
+## Network Security & Segmentation
+Currently, everything sits in a single VNet, but introducing a Hub-Spoke model would improve security and scalability:

-Hub VNet
+* Hub VNet
-Houses shared resources like firewall, Bastion, VPN Gateway, and monitoring/logging services (e.g., Azure Monitor, Log Analytics, Security Center).
+- Houses shared resources like firewall, Bastion, and monitoring/logging services
-Controls outbound/inbound traffic via Azure Firewall or a third-party NGFW.
+- Control outbound/inbound traffic via Azure Firewall

-Can integrate with an on-premises network via ExpressRoute or VPN Gateway.
-Spoke VNets
+* Spoke VNets
-Separate spokes for web apps, backend services, and database.
+- Separate spokes for each web app, backend services, and databases.
-Use NSGs (Network Security Groups) and UDRs (User-Defined Routes) to control traffic flow.
+- Use NSGs (Network Security Groups) and UDRs (User-Defined Routes) to control traffic flow.

-Limit exposure with Private Link and Private Endpoints (as you're already doing).
-Firewall & Route Tables Enhancements
+* Firewall & Route Tables Enhancements
-Implement Azure Firewall with threat intelligence-based filtering.
-Enforce traffic flow control using UDRs, ensuring:
-Web apps only communicate with the backend.
+- Web apps only communicate with the backend.
-The backend only reaches the database over a private endpoint.
+- The backend only reaches the database over a private endpoint.
-Internet egress is restricted, allowing only approved destinations (e.g., package registries).
+- Internet egress is restricted, allowing only approved destinations.

+## CI/CD & Deployment
+Building Docker Images & Terraform from a secure and controlled CI/CD Pipeline

+Use GitHub Actions or Azure DevOps to:
+- Validate Terraform plans before applying changes.
+- Build and Deploy new docker images

+## Unit Testing

+Incorporating unit testing for Terraform using tools like Terratest to validate infrastructure configurations before deployment.
+This would include tests to ensure the correct resources are provisioned, security settings are applied, and dependencies are correctly managed.